Until recently, tubal ligation seemed like a relatively safe and effective solution as a contraception post-childbirth.

 - Osteoporosis (after several years )

 - Changes in fingernails: softer, crack or break more easily

 - Stabbing pains in the pelvic area at the time of ovulation

 - Development of Ovarian/Tubal Cysts

 - Decreased Lactation Ability

-Our suggestion to start to better understand your unique hormonal situation, is to take our online women's health assessment.
-It is free and we will send you a personalised comprehensive report detailing how your symptoms relate to hormonal factors and how you can start to take proactive steps towards better health.
+Our suggestion to better understand your unique hormonal situation is to take our online women's health assessment.
+It is free, and we will send you a personalised comprehensive report detailing how your symptoms relate to hormonal factors and how you can start to take proactive steps towards better health.